UK comes under pressure to spell out Brexit plans at G20

 "I hope that there is going to be clarification about the timing and process of the divorce," Italy's Economy Minister Pier Carlo Padoan said.
 "The sooner the better so this generates a new equilibrium."

-Britain's new finance minister Philip Hammond was attending the G20 meeting in the southwestern Chinese city of Chengdu but did not comment to media.
+Britain's new Chancellor Philip Hammond was attending the G20 meeting in the southwestern Chinese city of Chengdu but did not comment to media.

 The International Monetary Fund said last week that it had been planning to raise its forecasts for global growth until Brexit threw "a spanner in the works," prompting it to trim its forecasts instead.
 It said the outlook could prove to be a lot worse if Britain failed to strike a friendly deal with the EU.